ignotaC/smallsoft/README.md

                  4. Precent it took compared to recording time. last one takes recording time as first and last appearance of CALL or RET.
+14. ualist - Program will output little list of user agents to stdout.
+             You use it like this: ualist > my_list.
+             It uses torsocks wget to download specific webpage.
+             Program sleeps a bit and is slow.
+If you stop getting output restart tor to change the end point IP.
+The owner of page we get UA is a bit dramatic.
+So you need to be stealthy.

 How to install?
 Run make in makefile directory.